 Potsdam found its royal roots 300 years ago when Prussian King’s created their lavish homes here and even today, the town embraces its royal history and offers a tempting slice of it’s patronage to anyone who visits.
 For those who think Germany is defined by the world war, Potsdam is truly a breath of fresh air that promises to be a dreamy treat for all its visitors.

-Explore the best journey planner for your visit to Potsdam and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Potsdam and create a flawless plan in few simple steps!